PHoto: psbsve via Flickr

-Below is the full transcript of Ronan Farrow’s commencement address to Loyola Marymount University’s Class of 2018:
+Below is the full transcript of Ronan Farrow’s commencement address to the class of 2018 at Loyola Marymount University in Los Angeles, California:

 Hello Class of 2018!
 Faculty, Administrators, Students … congratulations!
 Parents, you’re done!
 Tear down those childhood bedrooms and reclaim the extra closet space you’ve always yearned for.